Monday, 25 November 2024

 ---

-The problem, of course, as identified in an early article about redshift, is that the value for CMB redshift calculated this way is in the order of z36,000 (assuming td=380,000 years).
-The accepted value is z1100.
+The problem, of course, as identified in the earlier article about redshift, is that the value for CMB redshift calculated this way is in the order of z≈36,000 (assuming td=380,000 years).
+The accepted value is z≈1100.

 However, this value is based on the assumption that the universe expanded such that H(t)=2/3t since decoupling/recombination (at t=td) which in turn would mean that z=(td/t0).
 Note that 36,000≈1100.

-I think that, if the FUGE universe model were to be correct, the redshift value associated with the CMB could still be correct, but the timing would be different, by a factor of ~32, so decoupling/recombination would have happened at td12.5 million years (which would have little impact on the oldest star – Methuselah – which is calculated to be 14.46 billion years old).
+If the FUGE universe model were to be correct, the redshift value associated with the CMB would remain z=1100, because this is required to reach the temperature at decoupling/recombination, but the timing of decoupling/recombination would be different.
+In a FUGE universe, H(t)=1/t, and therefore the 2/3 power factor disappears, leaving us with z=td/t0, such that decoupling/recombination would have happened at td≈12.5 million years (leaving plenty of time for the development of the oldest stars – including Methuselah – which are calculated to be in the order of 12 to 13.7 billion years old).

 ---